Benzics/Benzics/README.md

 Enthusiastic and quick learning Software Engineer with 6+ years of experience in coding, testing and establishing system improvements.

 ### Quick highlights
-- Extensive experience in PHP and JavaScript.
+- Extensive experience in PHP, Python, and JavaScript.
 - Experience in developing distributed systems using microservice architecture and message passing.
 - Developed applications by following SOLID principles, clean architecture.
 - Experience in developing applications utilizing TDD (Test Driven Development), Unit and Integration testing.